caleb-james-smith/Risk/README.md

 ## Run

-For normal battles, use `riskBattle.py`.
+For normal Risk battles with user input, use `riskBattle.py`.
 ```
 python riskBattle.py
 ```